Lex is a computer program that generates lexical analyzers and was written by Mike Lesk and Eric Schmidt.

 Prerequisite: Flex (Fast lexical Analyzer Generator)

-Below is the implementation to extract HTML tags from file:
+Below is the implementation to count the number of words.

 - Lex code to count total number of tokens

 - Lex program to Count the Positive numbers, Negative numbers and Fractions

 - Lex program to check whether a given number is even or odd

 - Lex program to check whether input number is odd or even